 Evernote, on the other hand, is all about sharing notes and collaborating with others.
-All Evernote plans allow for this, but the Business plan is strongest.
+All Evernote plans allow for this, but the Business plan is the strongest.
 It offers collaboration spaces, a virtual bulletin board, and editing notes in real-time with others (a beta feature).

 You can share individual notes and define the rights each user has, such as: